-New Jobs Tax Credit: Provides a one-time corporate income tax credit to businesses that increase the size of their workforce by at least 10% and participate in the New Jobs Training (260E) Program.
-The maximum credit per new job is resized annually and is $1,836 for 2019.
+New Jobs Tax Credit: This program provides a one-time corporate income tax credit to businesses that increase the size of their workforce by at least 10% and participate in the New Jobs Training (260E) Program.
+The maximum credit per new job is resized annually and is $2,155 for 2023.
 Tax credits are non-refundable and non-transferable; however unused tax credits may be carried forward for up to 10 years.

-Research Activities Tax Credit (R&D): All businesses within the state that meet the qualifications of the federal research credit may claim the Iowa Research Activities Tax Credit which is equal to 6.5% of qualified research expenditures in Iowa above a base amount.
-Supplemental research credits are available to companies that participate in the High Quality Jobs Program.
+Research Activities Credit (R&D or RAC): All businesses within the state that meet the qualifications of the federal research credit may claim the Iowa Research Activities Credit, which is equal to 6.5% of qualified research expenditures in Iowa above a base amount.
+Supplemental research credits are available to companies that participate in the High-Quality Jobs Program.
 Any research credit in excess of the tax liability may be refunded to the taxpayer or credited for the following year.

 Iowa Industrial New Jobs Training (260E): Administered by Iowa's 15 community colleges, this discretionary training program is financed through bonds sold by the colleges.
 Depending on the wages of the trainees, a business will divert 1.5% or 3.0% of its Iowa state withholding taxes generated by the new positions to the community college to retire the bonds.
 This structure enables the training to be of low to no cost since the bonds are retired with dollars that otherwise would have been paid to the state as withholding taxes.